dylansc/deployment_workshop/README.md

 Create a docker droplet in Digital Ocean.
 Ssh to your server and pull the mongodb image, your project image.
 Run the mongodb image first then link it with your project image.
+Copy and paste the ip address of your server into your browser and Have a look!
 You’re done with deploying your project image in Digital Ocean!

-Have a look!
-Copy and paste the ip address of your server into your browser.
+Checklist

+There’s more

 References:
 https://nodejs.org/en/docs/guides/nodejs-docker-webapp/